WHAT IS CALWORKS?

 “CalWORKs” is an acronym for California Work Opportunity and Responsibility to Kids, and it is the name of the welfare program in California for families with children under eighteen.
 CalWORKs public benefits (including cash aid) are limited to four years in a person’s lifetime.
 In return for CalWORKs benefits, parents participate in activities that will lead them to become more employable when their time on CalWORKs is over.

-The CalWORKs Association believes that one of the best ways to prepare welfare parents for future success and economic self-sufficiency is through education and training at a community college.
-Furthermore, we believe that children in welfare families will thrive as a result of seeing their parents going to college.
+The CalWORKs Association believes that one of the best ways to prepare welfare parents for future economic success is through education and training at a community college.
+Furthermore, we believe that children in CalWORKs families will thrive as a result of seeing their parents going to college.
 We often hear from successful adult children who were raised in CalWORKs families, “I saw my mom go to college, so I knew I could go to college, too.”

 IN PARTNERSHIP WITH THE CHANCELLOR’S OFFICE